Simulation-Decomposition/simdec-python/joss/paper.md

 the field is known as: Sensitivity Analysis (SA) [@Saltelli2007].
 The indices of Sobol' are a prominent example of such methods [@sobol1993].

+Simulation Decomposition or SimDec moves the field of SA forward by supplementing the computation of sensitivity indices with the visualization of the type of interactions involved, which proves critical for understanding the system's behavior and decision-making [@Kozlova2024].
-Simulation Decomposition is a hybrid uncertainty-sensitivity analysis approach that reveals the critical behavior of a computational model or an empirical dataset [@Kozlova2024].
+In short, SimDec is a hybrid uncertainty-sensitivity analysis approach that reveals the critical behavior of a computational model or an empirical dataset.
 It decomposes the distribution of the output (target variable) by the multivariable scenarios, formed out of the most influential input variables.
 The resulting visualization shows how different output ranges can be achieved and what kind of critical interactions affect